 Everyone laughs.
 We go back to scarfing pizza.
 All teenagers love pizza.
 As ‘Gator would say, ‘I loves a girl that don’t gives a hoot ‘bout how much she eats.’

 We escort all 7 girls back to the Yard, so they can get the Smithies settled.
 We advise them to dress down for the Rat, as it is not an upscale night club.

 “It’s really called The Rat?”
 Joan asks.

 “Actually it’s The Rathsheller, but you’ll see that the Rat is a better description, especially for the Townies that are regulars,” I explain, pointing at David as a Townie representative.

 “You girls will be a big hit,” David claims.
 “But best to stay together.
 Those assholes are like vultures, circling to pick off the weakest members of the herd.”

 “Don’t refer to us as a ‘herd,’” Jill upbraids him.

 “Sorry.
-How a pack of bimbos?”
+How about a pack of bimbos?”
 More objects are thrown.

 Taking the T to Kenmore Square, lowers everyone’s expectations.
 The Red Sox are in the playoffs that night.
 It’s a real cattle car.
 David has his white knight hat on and protects the ‘herd’ from notorious T gropers.
 The excitement has begun.